timvanderzee/ISB2025/Part 2 - Custom/README.md

 **Learning Objectives**
 At the end of this tutorial, you should be able to:
 - Simulate a horizontal pendulum actuated by one muscle as a simple conceptual model of the motion of the lower leg about the knee joint when dropped against gravity to demonstrate the role of history-dependent  muscle stiffness on movement.
-- Simulate an inverted pendulum with an agonist-antagonist muscle pair as a simple conceptual model of upright trunk under perturbation to demonstrate the role of muscle short-range stiffness on stability.
+- (optional) Simulate an inverted pendulum with an agonist-antagonist muscle pair as a simple conceptual model of upright trunk under perturbation to demonstrate the role of muscle short-range stiffness on stability.

 **Assignment 2.1: Pendulum test simulation demonstrates history-dependence of the biophysical model**
 - Code: Part 2-Custom/kneeTest.m